General questions

 Prescriptions

-Yes.
-All services provided by skindoc allow for a prescription to be generated.
-We have partnered up with two great online pharmacists Phlo and Simple who can arrange delivery of you medicines within hours if you live in London or the following day for anywhere else in the UK.
+1. We have partnered up with the award-winning online pharmacist Phlo who can arrange delivery of your medicines within hours if you live in London or Birmingham, or the following day for anywhere else in the UK.
+You can use their delivery address checker to review your options.

-Please note that the service prices quoted by skindoc do not include cost of prescription nor the delivery charge.
+3. The service prices quoted by skindoc do not include cost of prescription nor the delivery charge.

 Yes, however in order to obtain a repeat supply of medicines a consultation must be booked, this includes for urgent prescriptions.